-- 1. The entities' chief risk officers main function is to assess and manage the enterprise risk and liaise with regulators in the respective country/entity under his/her purview.
+- The entities' chief risk officers main function is to assess and manage the enterprise risk and liaise with regulators in the respective country/entity under their purview.
 They are supported by their respective risk management teams with support from the risk management function from the Group. - 2.
-The risk management function are teams who specialise in the respective risks and responsible for the active oversight of Group-wide functional risk management and support the respective entities/chief risk officers.
+The risk management function are teams who specialise in the respective risks and responsible for the active oversight of the Group-wide risk management function and support the respective entities/chief risk officers.
 Group Risk and Credit Management consist of Group Credit Risk Management, Group Market Risk Management, Group Asset and Liability Management, Group Operational Risk Management, Group Technology and Cyber Risk Management, Group Shariah Risk Management, Risk Strategy & Transformation, Enterprise Risk Management, Group Credit Management, Investment Banking and Regional Risk, and Insurance Risk Management.